forfudan/MojoMiji/src/docs/advanced/ownership.md

                       └───────────────────────────────────────────────────────────────────────────────────────────────────┘
 ```

+Notably, the type of `b` is `Pointer[UInt8, a]`, which means that `b` is a pointer to an 8-bit unsigned integer **type** (`UInt8`) and that `b` is associated with the **lifetime** of `a`.
+These two pieces of information is very important because:

+1. By indicating the type of the value that `b` points to, the Mojo compiler can ensure that the value at the address `0x17ca81f8` will be dereferenced correctly.
+In this case, Mojo will read 8 bits from the address `0x17ca81f8` when you dereference `b`.
+(In another scenario, if `b` is a pointer to a `UInt16`, then de-referencing will read 16 bits from the address `0x17ca81f8`.)
+1. By indicating `a` in the type of the variable `b`, the Mojo compiler knows that **the variable `a` is the ultimate and the only owner** of the value.
+It will checks the rules of ownership at compile time to ensure memory safety.
+If you use `b[]` after `a` is destroyed, the Mojo compiler will raise an error.
+We will discuss this later.

 ::: info Pointer is also a type

 In Mojo, as well as other languages, "pointer" is also a type.
 The value of a pointer variable is the address of another variable.
 The pointer variable also occupies a certain amount of memory.